 Sunflower oil is said to help diabetics thanks to the monounsaturated oleic acid it contains.
-It also allegedly reduces resistance to the hormone “I”.6 Studies on cell cultures show that oleic acid suppresses the activity of tumor cells.7,8 However, natural sunflower oil contains only 19.5 % of monounsaturated oleic acids (18:1), while almonds and almond milk contain 31 %, canola oil contains bewteen 60 and 70 %, and safflower oil contains 74 %.
+It also allegedly reduces resistance to the hormone “I.”6 Studies on cell cultures show that oleic acid suppresses the activity of tumor cells.7,8 However, natural sunflower oil contains only 19.5 % of monounsaturated oleic acids (18:1), whereas almonds and almond milk contain 31 %, canola oil between 60 and 70 %, and safflower oil 74 %.

 A 2017 study showed that regular consumption of linoleic acid counteracts type 2 diabetes.9

-In vivo studies have shown a reduction in blood cholesterol levels in people with dyslipidemia when they regularly consume sunflower oil.10 However, commissioned studies commissioned by people in the oil industry exclusively focus on the benefits of oil and ignore side effects or comparisons to other, more nutritious foods.
+In vivo studies have shown a reduction in blood cholesterol levels in people with dyslipidemia when they regularly consume sunflower oil.10 However, studies commissioned by the oil industry exclusively focus on the benefits of oil and ignore side effects or comparisons to other, more nutritious foods.

 Read the following section to learn about the harmful aspects of sunflower oil, which offset any health benefits.

-Certain technological processes can transform cis configurations of unsaturated fatty acids can transform into trans fatty acids.
+Certain food technology processes can transform cis configurations of unsaturated fatty acids into trans fatty acids.
 Trans fatty acids can lead to lipid metabolism disorders and promote coronary heart disease.
 Hydrogenation can change the texture and stability of oils and harden them.
-In the production of margarine, for example, unsaturated fatty acids are converted into saturated fatty acids.12 However, it is possible to reduce the content of trans fatty acids in food.13 Many European countries have introduced a limit on trans fats in food, meaning that just 2 % of a given product’s fat content may be trans fats.14
+In the production of margarine, for example, unsaturated fatty acids are converted into saturated fatty acids.12 However, it is possible to reduce the content of trans fatty acids in food.13 Many European countries have introduced a limit on trans fats in food, meaning that just 2 % of a given product’s fat content can be trans fats.14

 Cold-pressed sunflower oil contains a particularly large amount of mono- and polyunsaturated fatty acids.
-Although omega-6 fatty acids are important, they promote inflammation when consumed in excessive doses.
-Since we generally consume too much fatty acid, we should try to consume more omega-3 fatty acids.
+Although omega-6 fatty acids are important, they promote inflammation when consumed in excessive amounts.
+Since we generally consume too much of these fatty acids, we should try to consume more omega-3 fatty acids.
 This can help to improve the ratio of omega-6 to omega-3 fatty acids in our diet (LA: ALA).
-A healthy ratio of omega-6 fatty acids (linoleic acid) to omega-3 fatty acids is 5:1 or less.
+A healthy ratio of omega-6 (linoleic acid) to omega-3 fatty acids is 5:1 or less.
 Oils rich in omega-3 fatty acids include flaxseed oil, canola oil, and walnut oil.
-However, avoiding oil altogether and consuming nuts and seeds rich in omega-3 instead would be healthier.
+However, avoiding oil altogether and consuming nuts and seeds rich in omega-3 instead is a healthier option.
 You can find more about this on the page about olive oil.

 Sunflowers may occasionally cause pollen and food allergies.
-They are in the same allergen community as mugwort and other plants in the daisy family.
+They are in the same allergen group as mugwort and other plants in the daisy family.

 What is sunflower oil good for?
 Oil pulling is an Ayurvedic method of treatment in India.
 Sesame oil was also used to practice oil pulling and is effective against Streptococcus mutans and Lactobacillus acidophilus.
-In Russia, sunflower oil is considered an agent that pulls out toxins from the body thanks to the work of the Ukranian doctor Fedor Karach.
-Oil pulling is supposed to prevent pathogens developing in the mouth and throat area.
-Oil extraction is also said to have a positive effect against rheumatism and stomach and intestinal problems.7
+In Russia, sunflower oil is considered an agent that pulls out toxins from the body thanks to the work of the Ukrainian doctor Fedor Karach.
+Oil pulling is supposed to prevent pathogens from developing in the mouth and throat area.
+Oil pulling is also said to have a positive effect on rheumatism and stomach and intestinal problems.7

 Sunflower petals are also used in traditional medicine.
-They can be made into a tincture or tea to treat fever, for example, malaria or lung disease.15
+They can be made into a tincture or tea to treat fever, for example, in the case of malaria or lung disease.15

-Sunflower oil can also be applied externally, for example, to massage aches or to treat wounds that are healing poorly.
-Sunflower oil should have a laxative effect.15
+Sunflower oil can also be applied externally to massage aches or to treat wounds that are healing poorly.
+Sunflower oil is said to have laxative effects.15

-Sunflowers originate in North and Central America.
+Sunflowers originated in North and Central America.
 Spanish explorers brought sunflowers to Europe.
-They were then extensiecly cultivated in the Russian part of Ukraine.
+They were then extensively cultivated in the Russian part of Ukraine.
 Russia and Argentina are the largest producers of sunflowers.16 Sunflower oil is the fourth most produced oil in the world, after palm oil, soybean oil, and canola oil.17

 Short-stemmed varieties of sunflowers are preferable for harvesting ripe sunflower seeds.
-For green silage, tall, leafy cultivars are suitable.
+Tall, leafy cultivars are suitable for silage.

-Genetically modified sunflowers are controversial: they are said to be resistant to drought, heat, insecticides, herbicides, and plant diseases.
-In some countries such as Canada, genetically modified sunflowers are allowed to be cultivated.2
+Genetically modified sunflowers are controversial — they are said to be resistant to drought, heat, insecticides, herbicides, and plant diseases.
+In some countries such as Canada, genetically modified sunflowers can be cultivated.2

-Sunflowers (Helianthus annuus) could be confused with Jerusalem artichokes (Helianthus tuberosus) around the period of flowering, with both species belonging to the same genus.
+Sunflowers (Helianthus annuus) are easily confused with Jerusalem artichokes (Helianthus tuberosus) around the period of flowering, with both species belonging to the same genus.
 Jerusalem artichokes can be used for their oil seeds as well as their inulin.